gvelim/advent2023/src/bin/day3/README.md

-# Day 3
+# Day 3: Gear Ratios - Learning About Grid Processing

-## Input
+## Problem Statement
 The engine schematic consists of a visual representation of the engine.
-Numbers adjacent to a symbol, even diagonally, are "part numbers".
+We need to identify "part numbers" - any numbers that are adjacent to a symbol (including diagonally).
+This is a classic grid processing problem that teaches us important concepts about data representation and adjacency detection.

+Example input:
 ```
 467..114..
 ...*......